 Robert V. Kesling scientific publications, search the Deep Blue library.

 A high point of the academic year is delivery of our annual Ermine Cowles Case Memorial Lecture, named for the first director of the Museum of Paleontology.
-Fifty-eight lectures have been delivered to date.
+Fifty-nine lectures have been delivered to date.
 Link to Case lecture listing.